Skip to main content

 Dear God,

 Just as you did with Moses, guide me to the fire of Your love.
 Ignite in me the fire of courage to fight for what is right and to follow Your footsteps.
 Transform my heart to ignite light where there is only darkness.
-Help me be the light in the lives of others and show them that their hearts can also be transformed and afire with Your love.
+Help me be the light of love in the lives of others and show them that their hearts can also be transformed and afire with Your love too.
 Amen.

 What ignites your heart?